 Given the link between sensorimotor experience and knowledge representation, the present study sought to develop a set of affordance norms for concrete objects.
-In doing so, we utilized an open-ended response format, which allowed us to collect qualitative information regarding both potential object uses as well as the context in which these actions may occur.
-We framed object use in terms of perceptual affordances, such that participants were instructed to list the specific ways a given object could potentially be used or interacted with.
-Importantly, we incorporated an open-ended, multiple response format, such that participants were free to provide multiple uses for each object, rather than selecting from a set of pre-selected choices or typing a numerical rating.
-Thus, potential object uses were recorded using a method akin to feature production and free association tasks.
-As a result, we were able to capture a wide range of information, which maximized the potential number of affordances that could be generated for each object.
+In doing so, we utilized an open-ended response format, which allowed participants to freely report affordances without experimenter-provided cues or prompts.
+We framed object use in terms of affordances, such that participants were instructed to list the specific ways a given object could potentially be used or interacted with.
+Potential object uses were recorded using a method akin to feature production and free association tasks (cf. McRae et al., 2005; Nelson et al., 2004).
+As a result, we were able to capture a range of responses, which maximized the potential number of affordances that could be generated for each object.

-In the following sections, we first detail the creation of the affordance norm dataset and describe an interactive web-portal which was designed to facilitate exploration of the final set of norms.
-We then discuss a series of analyses which compared the affordance measures generated from this dataset with two existing measures of meaning (e.g., FAS values derived from Nelson et al., 2004’s free association norms and cosine similarity (COS) taken from Buchanan et al.’s, 2019a, feature production norms), BOI ratings (Pexman et al., 2019), and several lexical variables which could potentially influence how participants processed each item (e.g., concreteness, age-of-acquisition, etc.).
+In the following sections, we first detail the creation of the affordance norm dataset and describe an interactive web-portal designed to facilitate exploration of the final set of norms.
+We then discuss a series of analyses which compared the affordance measures generated from this dataset with two existing measures of meaning (e.g., FAS values derived from Nelson et al., 2004’s free association norms and cosine similarity (COS) taken from Buchanan et al.’s, 2019a, feature production norms), BOI ratings (Pexman et al., 2019), and several lexical variables which could potentially influence how participants processed each item (e.g., concreteness, age-of-acquisition, cue set size, etc.).

 Method